 For more information on these schools, please go to each school’s individual entry on the GSGI database or The GSGI article 'Best schools in Brasilia considered by expats'.

-When it comes to international schools, the choice may not be as wildly exciting or exotic as the Amazon jungle but apart from the new British primary, they are all externally accredited by the recognised independent American body, Cognia or the French Ministry of Education, which is a positive signpost.
+When it comes to international schools, the choice may not be as wildly exciting or exotic as the Amazon jungle but apart from the new British primary, they are all externally accredited by the recognised independent American body, Cognia or in the case of the French Lycée, part of AEFE (Agency for French Education abroad), both of which are positive signposts.